 The basic theories of program planning are presented with emphasis on incorporating specific objectives into a practical day care program.
-Included in this course is the preparation of daily and monthly activity plans based
+Included in this course is the preparation of daily and monthly activity plans based on environment, availability of equipment, themes, learning objectives, and child development.
+This course is intended to give an overview of the child care field and present the fundamentals necessary to prepare for a career with young children.

-CCM105 Guiding Children's Behavior
+CCM105 Guiding Children's Behavior 3 Credits